 Protein composition of the average eucalypt leaf.

 In Fig 2a we show how protein resources were allocated to all major functions in an ‘average’ eucalypt leaf (based on 320 leaf samples).
 The majority (64%, SD X%) of protein was associated with photosynthesis: 36% was associated with the carbon fixing Calvin Cycle, 22% (SD X%) with the light reactions and 4% (SD X%) with photorespiration (Fig 2a).
 The most abundant individual protein complexes were Rubisco (30%, SD X%) of leaf protein, and photosystem II (X%, SD X%) (Fig 2b).
-Protein synthesis, folding and degradation was the second most abundant top-level category at X% (SD X%) (Fig 2a).
+Protein synthesis, folding and degradation was the second most abundant top-level category at X% (SD X%) (Fig 2a). [need to decide here whether we’re saying that in the large, this mixture is in line with previous intensive results from few species, versus it’s really different, vide previous discussions with steve about uws results]

 Our mass spectrometry approach allowed detection of X individual proteins per sample, on average.
 These proteins accounted for 99.9% of sample mass, among which the top 500 most abundant proteins represented 90% (Fig 2c).
 This is a higher degree of dominance by the top few proteins than observed in [comparison] (Fig 2d), reflecting the specialist nature of leaves as photosynthetic organs.